Hendrick Motorsports in the NASCAR Cup Series: Car No. 88 history

 It was announced on July 20, 2017 that Bowman would take over the No. 88 car for the 2018 season.
 Despite being winless, Bowman made the Playoffs until he was eliminated from the Round of 12 at the fall Kansas race.

 The 2019 season saw improvement in Bowman's finishes, including three consecutive second-place finishes at Talladega, Dover, and Kansas.
-Bowman also made the starting grid of the 2019 Monster Energy NASCAR All-Star Race by winning the Fan Vote.
+Bowman also made the starting grid of the All-Star Race by winning the Fan Vote.
 It was announced on June 12, 2019, that Nationwide Insurance would not be sponsoring Hendrick Motorsports or the No. 88 after 2019, ending a five-year relationship prematurely.
-At the 2019 Camping World 400 at Chicagoland Speedway, Bowman held off a late charge from Kyle Larson to win his first career NASCAR Cup race.
+At the 2019 Camping World 400 at Chicagoland, Bowman held off a late charge from Kyle Larson to win his first career NASCAR Cup race.
 On June 13, 2019, Nationwide Insurance announced the end of their five-year sponsorship of the No. 88 after the 2019 season.
 On September 20, tool company Cincinnati Inc. signed a 10-year partnership deal with HMS, including primary sponsorship of the No. 88.
 He went to get eliminated after the Round Of 12 in the playoffs and finished 12th in the standings with one victory.

 The 2020 Daytona 500 saw him finishing 24th after getting collected in multiple wrecks.
 Then, he was close to winning Las Vegas until he had to make a final stop and finished 13th.
 His luck finally came at Auto Club when he dominated the race, leading 110 laps to capture his 2nd career victory in the NASCAR Cup Series.
 Although it was his lone victory of the season, Bowman improved dramatically by finishing a career-best 6th in the final standings.

 It was announced on October 6, 2020 that Alex Bowman and his crew chief, Greg Ives, will move over to the No. 48 car for the 2021 season.
 Later in the month, it was announced that Kyle Larson will join the team in 2021 as the driver of the No. 5 car, discontinuing the use of the No. 88 in the Cup Series by Hendrick Motorsports.